tjmahr/dissertation/docs/22-referent-selection.md

-## Nonwords versus real words
+## Nonwords versus familiar words

 I asked whether the recognition of familiar words differed from the fast-selecting of referents for nonwords.
-I fit a Bayesian mixed-effects logistic regression growth-curve model, as in Chapter X. For the real word and nonword conditions, there is a well-defined target image: the familar image for real words, and the novel/unfamiliar image for nonwords.
+I fit a Bayesian mixed-effects logistic regression growth-curve model, as in
-Therefore, I modeled the data under these assumptions.
-The outcome measures were the probabilities of fixating to the target image in each
+[Chapter \@ref(fam-rec)](#fam-rec).
+For the real word and nonword conditions, there is a well-defined target image: the familar image for real words and the novel/unfamiliar image for nonwords.
+Under these assumptions, the outcome measures were the probabilities of fixating to the target image in each condition:
-condition:

-* P(Look to familiar image | Hear a real word)
+  - P(Look to familiar image | Hear a real word)
-* P(Look to unfamiliar image | Hear a nonword)
+  - P(Look to unfamiliar image | Hear a nonword)

 Both the real word and nonword conditions measure referent selection as the probability of fixating on the appropriate referent when presented with a label.
 The important analytic question is whether and to what degree these two probabilities differ.
-This growth curve model is similar to the one in Chapter X with cubic polynomial and a condition effect which interacts with time features.
+The growth curve model is similar to the one in [Chapter @ref(fam-rec)](#fam-rec) with cubic polynomial but it adds a condition effect which interacts with time features.
 Thus, the basic model is:

 $$
 \small